DescriptionBased on the work you did in your internships and free projects, create a portfolio and publicly defend it.

 • What could have been better.

-• The entire discussion is digitally recorded by the first examiner, and the recording will become part of the graduation dossier (currently through an scp upload to the LMS server).
+• The entire discussion is digitally recorded by the first examiner, and the recording will become part of the graduation dossier (by upload the files with the grading form).
 Technology permitting, an automatically generated transcript is added as well.
 The recording and transcript will not be made available to the student.

 • After all objectives have been graded, the second examiner submits the grading for approval, which should be given by the first examiner.
 The first examiner also adds the grade to Bison and requests the diploma in an email to the Bison team.